azamsharp/azamsharp.github.io/_posts/testing.md

 ### Testing Validation Logic

-Testing validation logic in SwiftUI views can be challenging because views are primarily declarative and don’t directly expose their internal state for testing.
-To address this, it is a best practice to separate business logic, such as form validation, from the view layer.
+Testing validation logic in SwiftUI views can be challenging because views are primarily declarative and don't directly expose their internal state for testing.
+To address this, it is a best practice to separate presentation logic, such as form validation, from the view layer.
 By isolating the validation logic into a reusable helper or a dedicated model, we can make it independently testable and ensure that all edge cases are covered.

-In this example, we’ll demonstrate how to refactor the `LoginScreen` view to decouple its validation logic into a `LoginForm` model.
+In this example, we'll demonstrate how to refactor the `LoginScreen` view to decouple its validation logic into a `LoginForm` model.
 This approach enables us to write unit tests for validation scenarios without relying on the UI framework.
-We’ll outline the steps for extracting the validation logic, integrating it back into the SwiftUI view, and writing comprehensive unit tests to verify its correctness.
+We'll outline the steps for extracting the validation logic, integrating it back into the SwiftUI view, and writing comprehensive unit tests to verify its correctness.

-To test the validation logic of the `LoginScreen` view, we can isolate the `isFormValid` property logic and validate different scenarios programmatically.
-Since SwiftUI views aren't directly testable in terms of their internal state, we can extract the validation logic into a separate function or helper and test it using a unit test.

-Here’s how you can achieve this:
+Here's how you can achieve this:

 ---

 ### Step 1: Extract Validation Logic
-Move the validation logic to a separate helper function or computed property that can be tested independently.
+Move the validation logic to a separate extension or a struct that can be tested independently.

 ```swift
 import Foundation